I am a documentary filmmaker specializing in commercial and long-form storytelling for broadcast and brands.

 Getting my start in broadcast, I honed a candid, nimble production style.
 My broadcast credits include NBC Olympics, A&E's Accused: Guilty or Innocent, Crossfit Games, Soledad O'Brien's Matter of Fact along with various shows on VH1, MTV and Bravo.

 While I still love jumping into the insanely challenging world of broadcast, I tend to work mainly on the commercial side these days; directing award winning content for brands like Harley-Davidson, MSN, Carmex, Northwestern Mutual, Neutrogena, CDC, JDRF, Rockwell Automation, Brady, Jet Blue and LSU.

-I love directing narrative but my sweet spot is working with real people and their real, raw and honest stories.
+While I love directing narrative commercial work, my sweet spot is working with real people and their real stories - emotional, complex, hilarious, wart-filled reality.
 The single greatest compliment I've ever received is, "you told my story better than I ever could have."
 Ok, fine, that's not an actual compliment I've heard but it's what I strive for every. single. time.

 My ability to mine emotion out of any situation is my secret weapon – from the deeply emotional to the raucously hilarious.
 I can put anyone at ease in front of the camera and I intuitively understand the big picture.

-I will crush you at trivia on the topic of olympic sports but ONLY that topic.
-Very poor loser when it comes to card games - that last bit is unrelated to my career highlights but important to know.
+A few other tidbits about me: I will crush you at trivia on the topic of olympic sports but ONLY that topic.
+I'm a very poor loser when it comes to card games - it's unrelated to my career but important to know.
+I was once the entertainment director of a dude ranch where I wrote, directed and performed in country music revues.
+So if you need a country line dance choreographed, I got you.

 My current passion project is a documentary series about elite and collegiate gymnastics called The Flight Series